 In our experiments, data augmentation was applied to prevent overfitting.
-We adopted random rotation, cropping and flipping for all training samples in both networks.
+We used random rotation, cropping and flipping for all training samples in both networks.
 First, we randomly resampled data so that the number of slices occupied by the liver ranged from 64 to 256 for both networks.
 Second, we randomly cropped the data.
-For the SC-SegNet, we cropped patches of size $256 \times 256 \times 256$ (W = H = S = 256) from raw CT images such that the distance between the center slice of the liver and the center slice of the patch was less than 8.
-If the slice number was less than 256, we appended zeros on both sides.
-Because the shape autoencoder is easier to overfit, we augmented more samples to train the network.
-For the shape autoencoder, we cropped patches of size $256 \times 256 \times 256$ such that the proportion of slices of liver covered by the patch was more than 3/4.
+For the SC-SegNet, we cropped patches of size $256 \times 256 \times 256$ (W = H = S = 256) from data such that the number of slices between the center slice of the liver and the center slice of the patch was less than 8.
+If the number of slices was less than 256, we appended zeros on both sides.
+Since the shape autoencoder is easier to overfit, we augmented more samples to train the network.
+For the shape autoencoder, we cropped patches of size $256 \times 256 \times 256$ so that the ratio of liver slices covered by the patch was greater than $\frac{3}{4}$.
 Last, we randomly flipped samples with respect to the three axes and rotated samples 90, 180, 270 degrees in the axial.

-C. Training Details
+C. Training Details and Parameter Setting

 In the training stage, all hyperparameters were determined based on the validation set (8 CT images from the training set).
-For both networks, the convolutional weights and upsampling weights were initialized using the method proposed by He et al. [36].
-The biases were initialized with zeros.
+Once all the hyperparameters were determined, we used all the training data to retrain the networks.
+For these two networks, the weights were initialized using the method proposed by He et al. [36].
 The batch size was set to 1 because of memory limitation.
 The momentum was set to 0.9, and the weight decay was 0.0001.
 Both networks were trained with 60000 iterations using stochastic gradient descent algorithm [37].
-For the shape autoencoder, the initial learning rate was set to 1, and it was decreased to 0.0001 by a "poly" learning rate policy where the initial learning rate was multiplied by $(1 - \frac{\text{iteration}}{\text{max_iteration}})^{\text{power}}$ with power = 0.9 [38].
+For the shape autoencoder, the initial learning rate was set to 1, and it was decreased to 0.0001 by a "poly" learning rate policy where the initial learning rate was multiplied by $\left(1 - \frac{\text{iteration}}{\text{max_iteration}}\right)^{\text{power}}$ with power = 0.9 [38].
 For the SC-SegNet, the initial learning rate was set to 0.1, and decreased to 0.00001 by the same policy used in the shape autoencoder.
-The hyperparameter $\alpha$ was initialized to 100, and decreased linearly to 0 as the number of training steps increased.
-The hyperparameters $\beta$ and $\gamma$ were set to 0.1 and 4, respectively.
-In order to avoid exploding gradients when training both networks, we applied "gradient scaling" to update the weights [39].
+The hyperparameter α was initialized to 100, and decreased linearly to 0 as the number of training steps increased.
+The hyperparameters β and γ were set to 0.1 and 4, respectively.
+In order to avoid exploding gradients when training the networks, we applied "gradient scaling" to update the weights [39].
 The experiments were conducted on a desktop computer with Intel Xeon E5-2686 CPU (2.30 GHz) and a graphics card (NVDIA TITAN V).
 The networks were implemented in C++ based on the deep learning library of cuda-convnet [40].
 It took about fourteen hours to train each network.